dxps/status_quo/readme.md

 Thus, it can:
 - render outcomes on one or multiple events, based on dependencies
-- inform relevant parties (systems and humans) to adapt accordingly
+- inform relevant parties (systems and humans) to adapt accordingly, and properly manage their service degradation capability